-We tested the Fujifilm X-A7 in a set with the XC 15-45 mm OIS PZ in the silver color version what was provided by the local distributor in Illinois.
+We tested the Fujifilm X-A7 in a set with the XC 15-45 mm OIS PZ in the silver color version that was provided by the local distributor.
 We may not choose colors or versions.
 We have to stick to what the distributor or the manufacturer provides us to do our review.

 The second, more extensive level is reached by tapping the likewise virtual Quick Menu button (Q button for short) on the display.
 In this full-screen menu, settings such as white balance, ISO sensitivity, resolution and more can be selected.
 On the menu, the photographer can either navigate with the touch of a finger, use the joystick, or use the two control dials as a third navigation option.

 The connection terminal is located on the right side of the camera housing and is closed with a small plastic flap instead of the usual fiddly rubber cap.
 The connection terminal provides space for a micro HDMI interface (type D) and a USB C connector with USB 2.0.
 The latter also serves as a power connection to charge the camera’s battery.
 This also works with chargers from other manufacturers, which is also necessary, as the Fujifilm X-A7 doesn’t come with a USB power supply.